Swordtag: Gameplay

 Swordtag is set of basic rules for a fantasy LARP.
 Players can be one of nine character classes, largely drawn from Dungeons & Dragons, such as thief, mage, warrior, or bard.
 (In the updated Swordtag II booklet, this was increased to fifteen character classes.)
-The booklet gives an outline of combat and magic, and provides instructions on how to construct a boffer weapon or create a wand of light from a paper towel tube and a flashlight.
+The booklet gives an outline of combat and magic, and provides instructions on how to construct a boffer or create a wand of light from a paper towel tube and a flashlight.
+There are also suggestions on how to design costumes and equipment, where to play, suggestions on designing scenarios, and how to make fantasy work in the real world.

+A referee sets up scenarios, judges combat and adjudicates party decisions.
+During one-on-one combat, well-padded players attempt to hit each other with boffers, scoring one point for each valid hit.
+The intrinsic value of declared armour decreases with damage, and there are rules for healing.
+Wizards involved in combat cast spells by hurling a small pouch at the target of their spell — if the pouch hits the target, the spell is successful.

 Publication history

-The concept of Swordtag was created by Brett Dougherty and was published by The Adventurers' Guild in 1988 as a digest-sized booklet with artwork by Mike Bjornson titled The Adventurer's Guild Swordtag Rulebook.
+The concept of Swordtag was created by Brett Dougherty and was published by The Adventurers' Guild in 1988 as a digest-sized typewritten booklet with artwork by Mike Bjornson titled The Adventurer's Guild Swordtag Rulebook.
 This was followed two years later by the updated and expanded Swordtag II – The Gamebook.

 Reception

+In Issue 43 of Abyss (Spring 1989), Dave Nalle reviewed the first edition of Swordtag and called it "one of the most organized sets of mechanics I have seen, but as role-playing goes, they are extremely primitive."
+Nalle pointed out, "There is an interesting element of reality here which isn't found in other forms of role-playing."
+Nalle concluded, "Swordtag and its more violent cousins like Markland and the Society for Creative Anachronism, are not for everyone, but they are worth looking into if you can find a group in your area."

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan was largely dismissive of the first edition of Swordtag, noting, "Swordtag is more of an outline than an actual game; in spite of some engaging ideas, there's barely enough information to stage a brief encounter, let alone an entire adventure."
 Swan concluded by giving the game a poor rating of only 1.5 out of 4.